 Column (b).
 Partner determination.
 If income is reported in column (b), it means that the partnership was unable to determine the income's source.
 You must determine the source of income in column (b).
 The source of income is important in determining how to report income on your tax return.
 Each type of income has its own sourcing rules.
 For example, if you have capital gains listed in column (b), you must determine the source of such gain under section 865.
 For more information on sourcing rules for particular items of income, see Pub.
 514 and section 865.
-Once you have determined the source of the income in column (b), use the statement the partnership attached to the Schedule K-3 to report the income.
-If you determine the income is U.S. source, the statement attached to the Schedule K-3 will advise reporting the income as either ECI, FDAP, or other.
-If you determine the income is foreign source, the statement will advise whether the income should be reported as ECI.
+Once you have determined the source of the income in column (b), use the statement the partnership attached to Schedule K-3 to report the income.
+If you determine the income is U.S. source, the statement attached to Schedule K-3 will advise reporting the income as either ECI, FDAP, or other.
+If you determine the income is foreign source, the statement will advise whether the income should be reported as

 Columns (c) and (d).
-Effectively connected income (non-resident aliens).
+Effectively connected income.
+Nonresident aliens should complete Form 1040-NR using the following instructions.